fuenfundachtzig/Pythonkurs1/README.md

 # Info
 ## Entry
-The table of contents and overview is in [this notebook](node0.ipynb).
+The table of contents and overview is in [this notebook](notebooks/node0.ipynb).
+The original web page of the course is http://www-static.etp.physik.uni-muenchen.de/kurs/Computing/python2/.

 ## How to avoid output in jupyter-notebooks being added to git
 * install `pre-commit` from (https://pre-commit.com/)